alpenwasser/pitaya/design/filter/README.md

 processing with other tools (e.g. `pgfplots` in LaTeX, or whatever one's heart desires).

+`logs` contains the Matlab console's output.
+Check here if anything goes wrong during a command line execution and Matlab's output was suppressed (which is the case  in the `parallel` and `all` targets,  or if you have manually redirected Matlab's output either via `REDIRECT=1>/dev/null` or by other  means).
+Note that  if you're running  the dispatcher  from the `guiWrapper.m` file, there will be no logs since they are superfluous in that case.

+__Note:__
-Note that  these directories are  in the  `.gitignore` file and  will be ignored by Git unless you remove them.
+- These directories are in the  `.gitignore` file and will be ignored by Git unless you remove them.
+- If  nothing went wrong, the  log files won't contain  anything besides Matlab's greeting messages.
+So don't necessarily be alarmed if you check them and there is no useful info there.

 Filename Specification